CPR-RSS/CPR-RSS.github.io/README.md

   * [x] ICLR
 * [ ] a wiki page for usage.
 * [ ] the support of generating pdf file instead of xml file will be added recently.
-* [ ] the support of AAAI, ICJAI, KDD and other top conferences (would need to parse dblp), will be added after 1 and 2.
+* [ ] the support of ACL, AAAI, ICJAI, KDD and other top conferences (would need to parse dblp), will be added after 1 and 2.
 * [ ] a simple webpage would also be considered if this repo is still alive then.